top of page

 rewrote transcripts

-we move to Chicago
+we moved to Chicago

 three years later